ryanflorence/react-router-named-routes/README.md

 ## More Work

 - need to figure out `router.push`
-- this might be better as a `useNamedRoutes` history middleware instead of router middleware
+- this needs a `useNamedRoutes` history middleware too, unless we're okay with wrapping histories in the component lifecycle :\